Rav316/react-sneakers/README.md

 ```shell
    git clone https://github.com/Rav316/react-sneakers.git
 ```

+2. create a .env file and specify the environment variables as per the example in [`.public.env`](./.public.env).
-2. Run application in docker
+3. Run application in docker
 ```shell
     docker-compose up
 ```